 Task 2.2 - Quality evaluation of AIM control operations.
 Mosquito control operations are conducted by public or private agencies, depending on the specific country regulation and local situations.
 As these operations are usually publicly funded, they should be conducted with maximum transparency and quality control and external independent evaluation.
 Quality evaluation in mosquito control is largely unattended in Europe and thus strongly required in parallel with mosquito control operations.
-Preliminary experience developed in some countries will be gathered and analysed to asses cost-benefit, and protocols for quality evaluation in different settings will be developed alongside provision of training for technicians.
+Preliminary experience developed in some countries were gathered and analysed to asses cost-benefit, and protocols for quality evaluation in different settings were developed alongside provision of training for technicians.

 -ML1 Systematic mapping of conventional and novel AIM control practices (Y1-IV);